Zoetermeer

 The name Zoetermeer (Dutch for "freshwater lake") refers to the former lake north of the town (reclaimed in 1614).
 Because the name literally translates as "sweet lake" local residents have dubbed Zoetermeer "Sweet Lake City".

 History

-In the tenth century Zoetermeer was a small village primarily home to farmers and fishermen.
+The Zoetermeer Archaeological Working Group has found some Roman shards, but they are so few that it is not clear whether Zoetermeer already existed in Roman times.
+Excavation did find older animal material.
+During the extraction of sand for the new housing estates, bones of mammoths, aurochs and saber-toothed tigers surfaced from great depths.
+Those animals walked around here ten to a hundred thousand years ago.

+The village of Zoetermeer is more than a thousand years old.
+In the Middle Ages, farmers dug so-called valley holes.
+The clay from those holes was used to improve their peatland.
+At the bottom of one such hole, Zoetermeer archaeologists found a carved wooden pole a few years ago, dating back to the year 985.

+Zoetermeer used to have to pay a certain tax, the botting, to the Count of Holland.
+It is known that only the oldest towns in this province paid that tax.
+This shows that Zoetermeer must have been founded at least before 1100.
+The first written evidence for the existence of a village on the site of present-day Zoetermeer is found in 1269.
+Count Floris V then gave away part of the tax revenue here as a dowry.

 In the 13th century a village center was formed, which still exists as the historic Dorpsstraat.
 Until the 17th century there was a lake called the Zoetermeer.
 A reminder of this is the "Zoetermeerse Plas" in the Noord Aa recreation area at the northern edge of town; this artificial lake was created when tons of sand were needed to lay the foundation for new housing development, and the area north of Zoetermeer was a good source of this resource.